AVidhanR/OracleThings/odi_project/README.md

      - According to the requirement, I need to perform a lot of joins to get required data according to the conditions they(whomever it is) ask.
 - Gotta learn the SCD Type with Practical Implementations
 > ER Diagram Coming Soon...
+- In the fact table I'm thinking to add a new column names `movie_date` of type `DATE` because,one should know for which dates movie he's paying the money for.
 <p>#ODIThings</p>